 - Manage access to accounts by setting the time of day they can be used and expiration dates that align with your contracts.

 - Use architecture that tiers accounts, so accounts that require higher privilege will never be accessible through lower tiers of the network.

 - Use a threat analytics solution that alerts you to changes in your and your customers’ networks.

 - Stay on top of alerts from government agencies such as the National Cybersecurity and Communications Integration Center (NCCIC) within the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA).

 Keep in mind that this list is not exhaustive.
 There’s much more you can do to secure your network.
 For example, Dark Cubed suggests you refer to NIST’s Cybersecurity Framework.

 “A Crisis of Credibility”

 In the report, Attacking the Gatekeepers, Dark Cubed acknowledges that the pervasive threat of cyberattack has put MSPs in a difficult position.
-You need to practice what you preach when it comes to cybersecurity, implementing state-of-the-art security solutions, including endpoint protection, firewalls, web security, mobile device security, and data loss prevention solutions, for your own networks.
+You must practice what you preach regarding cybersecurity, implementing state-of-the-art security solutions, including endpoint protection, firewalls, web security, mobile device security, and data loss prevention solutions for your networks.
 You must, however, balance that need with the costs of your offerings and communicate your security services value proposition in a way that doesn’t trigger your clients to look for more affordable options.